sequelize/sequelize/docs/docs/models.md

 })
 ```

-You can also set some options on each column&colon;
+You can also set some options on each column:

 ```js
 var Foo = sequelize.define('Foo', {